tdboone/chuck_stuffins/README.md

 ## Chuck Stuffins

-Just a Unreal Jamstack Project of a dude name Chuck, whom is chucking stuff into a truck.
+Just an Unreal Project for Global Game Jam of a dude name Chuck Stuffins, whom is chucking stuff into a truck.

 Here is a snippet